projectcalico/calico/getting-started/kubernetes/vpp/getting-started.md

 kubectl apply -f calico-vpp.yaml
 ````

-This will create all the resources necessary to connect your pods through VPP and configure the CNI on the nodes.
+This will create all the resources necessary to connect your pods through VPP and configure Calico on the nodes.

+%>
+{% endtabs %}

 ### Next steps

-After installing {{ site.prodname }} with the VPP dataplane, you can benefit from the goodies of the VPP dataplane, such as fast [IPsec]({{ site.baseurl }}/getting-started/kubernetes/vpp/ipsec) or [Wireguard]({{ site.baseurl }}/security/encrypt-cluster-pod-traffic) encryption.
+After installing {{ site.prodname }} with the VPP dataplane, you can benefit from the features of the VPP dataplane, such as fast [IPsec]({{ site.baseurl }}/getting-started/kubernetes/vpp/ipsec) or [Wireguard]({{ site.baseurl }}/security/encrypt-cluster-pod-traffic) encryption.

 **Tools**

 - [Install and configure calicoctl]({{site.baseurl}}/getting-started/clis/calicoctl/install) to configure and monitor your cluster.

-**Networking**

-- If you are using the default BGP networking with full-mesh node-to-node peering with no encapsulation, go to [Configure BGP peering]({{site.baseurl}}/networking/bgp) to get traffic flowing between pods.

 **Security**